asparagusfox/LARBS_remaps_for_X1Carbon2G/README.md

-# LARBS_remaps_for_X1Carbon2G
+# useful_remaps_for_X1Carbon2G

-For those without Caps Lock: A small shell script that emulates LARBS remapping for the Lenovo Thinkpad X1 Carbon 2nd Gen.
+Shell script for vim friendly remapping on the Lenovo Thinkpad X1 Carbon 2nd Gen.

 ## What it Does
 - Increase key speed via a rate change